Medical Assisting

 Semester Hours 3

-A description of anatomical descriptors and the cell introduces the student to and serves as an overview of the body’s systems.
-The structure and function of the nervous, sensory, integumentary, muscular, skeletal, respiratory, and cardiovascular systems are taught, along with the diseases related to these systems presented.
+A description of anatomical descriptors and cells introduces students to and provides an overview of the body’s systems.
+The structure and function of the nervous, sensory, integumentary, muscular, skeletal, respiratory, and cardiovascular systems are taught, along with the related diseases.
 Upon completion, students should be able to demonstrate a basic working knowledge of these body systems.
-This is a CORE course for Medical Assisting.
+This is a CORE course for Medical Assisting and is offered exclusively during the Fall semester.

 MAT 103: Medical Assisting Theory II